slazav/device2/Readme.md

 ### Special device SERVER

 Device with name SERVER is a special device for controlling the device server itself.
-It can not be redifined in the configuration file.
+It can not be redefined in the configuration file.

 Supported commands: